trek-view/basecamp/_posts/2020-10-09-map-the-paths-mapillary-import.md

 [Here's the link you'll need](https://mtp.trekview.org/sequence/list?page=1&username=&name=&transport_type=12&tag=netherlands).

-You can also group Sequence as Tours.
+You can also group Sequences as Tours.
 Tours are groups of Sequences.

 For example, if you have 10 distinct sequences of a trail you've hiked, you can group them as a Tour.